November 2018: This chapter has been revised as a result of local review.

 - Do not disturb or move articles that could be used in evidence, and secure the scene (for example, by locking the door to a room).

-- Contact the Children and Families Department if a child is also at risk.
+- Contact the local authority’s children and families department if a child is also at risk.

 - Any possible steps should be taken to ensure that other service users are not at risk.